Get into You

 Get into You is the second album by Australian pop singer Dannii Minogue.
 It was released by MCA Records on 4 October 1993 in the United Kingdom and a deluxe edition with bonus tracks and remixes was released in 2009.

 Background and composition

 The album sessions started in 1992, which Minogue discussed on British television in late 1992, whilst promoting her "Love's On Every Corner" single.
 At that time, there was no album title, as she relays.
-This album includes the UK Top 40 hit singles "Show You the Way to Go" (which peaked at No. 30), "This Is It" (peaked at No. 10) and "This Is the Way" (peaked at No. 27).
-It is more mature and soulful than her more poppy debut, Love and Kisses.
-It features sophisticated music production, considerable downtempo moments, and mature vocals, as well as elements of funk and R&B.
+This album includes the UK Top 40 hit singles "Show You the Way to Go" (which peaked at No. 30), "This Is It" (peaked at No. 10), "This Is the Way" (peaked at No. 27) and "Get Into You" (peaked at No.39).

 In 2009, it saw a two-disc remaster, featuring B-side, "It's Time to Move On" along with unreleased tracks and remixes.